1959 Chevrolet Corvette Italia by Scaglietti

 Pressure on GM and other major manufacturers to de-emphasize high-performance cars and racing reportedly pushed Ed Cole (General Manager of Chevrolet at the time) to cancel the project.
 The three cars were shipped back to Texas, two with unfinished interiors.
 Jim Hall took delivery of one of the cars, Gary Laughlin the other, but Carroll Shelby, perhaps discouraged by the politics of the project, reportedly declined the third Corvette Italia – this car – and it was promptly sold.
 Shelby, not one to remain defeated for long, next turned to British-based AC and Ford to help with his next project, the Shelby Cobra.
 If not for the “failure” of the Corvette Italia, there may never have been a Shelby Cobra or Shelby Mustang.

-Collection of the Petersen Automotive Museum.
-Gift of the Margie and Robert E. Petersen Foundation
+Collection of the Petersen Automotive Museum, Gift of Margie and Robert E. Petersen

 This Vehicle featured in ‘The Vault’.